Close Menu

 Nature’s Role in Preventive Mental Health Care

-Preventative health isn’t just physical—it’s psychological.
-Integrating nature walks into daily life can serve as a protective buffer against long-term mental health challenges.
-Research from Japan’s Shinrin-yoku (forest bathing) movement shows lowered risks of chronic anxiety and improved sleep among regular participants.
+Preventative health is not only physical; it is also psychological.
+Taking nature walks every day can help prevent you from long-term mental health problems.
+Studies from Japan’s Shinrin-yoku (forest bathing) movement indicate reduced risks of chronic anxiety and enhanced sleep among frequent participants.

 “Forest bathing and regular exposure to green spaces should be part of public health policies to improve mental well-being.” — Dr. Qing Li